Framartin/spatial-pred-R/README.md

 3. [spatial-pred-r](http://htmlpreview.github.io/?https://github.com/jsay/spatial-pred-R/blob/master/DOC.html#sec-7) project
 4. Kato, T. (2012).
 "Prediction in the lognormal regression model with spatial error dependence".
 Journal of Housing Economics 21: 66-76.
 5. Kelejian, H. H. and I. R. Prucha (2007).
 "The relative efficiencies of various predictors in spatial econometric models containing spatial lags".
 Regional Science and Urban Economics 37: 363-374.
+6. Kato (2008)

 Notes on the previous references:

 1. Definition of in-sample and out-of-sample prediction in the spatial case.
 Using its notations (eg. for the sub-spatial weight matrix).
 Proposed new predictors for the LAG model.
 Extended here to SDM model (and to SAC model, with warning ; to be confirmed).
 2. Description of the previous version of `predict.sarlm()`.
+The `pred.sarlm` class may have to change.
 3. Using its notations for new predictors.
 Using a different approach for predictors: for `mixed` models we include WX in the X matrix object.
 Our goal is to include this custom function `sppred()` into the `predict.sarlm()` framework.
 4. Prediction with a log-transformed variable on SEM model.
 TODO
-5. TOOD
+5. TODO
+6. TODO: BPn predictor for SEM model?

 ## Other useful References